ivoronin/datestamp/README.md

 ## Configuration
 Date Stamp settings are in the following registry path: *HKEY_CURRENT_USER\Software\Date Stamp*

-- DateStampFormat - Date stamp format string, see https://msdn.microsoft.com/en-us/library/8kb3ddd4%28v=vs.110%29.aspx
+- DateStampFormat - Date stamp format string (see https://msdn.microsoft.com/en-us/library/8kb3ddd4.aspx).
+Default is "_ddMMyy".
-- FileNameRegex - Regular expression specifying the location to place the date stamp
+- FileNameRegex - Regular expression specifying the location to place the date stamp.
+Default is "(?=\.[^.\\]+$)" (matches a position preceding a filename extension).